UIXWeeb/Projects/TCS project/README.md

 ## Acknowledgements

-I would like to express my gratitude to [Mentor Name] for their guidance and support throughout this project.
+I would like to express my gratitude to the Industry Mentor Krishna Sharma from TCS ion for their guidance and support throughout this project.

 ## Contact